charmplusplus/charm4py/docs/index.rst

 =======
-Charmpy
+CharmPy
 =======

-Charmpy is a high-level parallel and distributed programming framework with a simple and powerful API, based on migratable Python objects and remote method invocation;
+CharmPy is a high-level parallel and distributed programming framework with a simple and powerful API, based on migratable Python objects and remote method invocation;
 built on top of an adaptive C/C++ runtime system providing *speed*, *scalability* and *dynamic load balancing*.

-Charmpy allows writing parallel and distributed applications in Python based on the `Charm++ programming model`_.
+CharmPy allows writing parallel and distributed applications in Python based on the `Charm++ programming model`_.
 Charm++ has seen extensive use in the scientific and high performance computing (HPC) communities across a wide variety of computing disciplines, and has been used to produce several large parallel applications that run on the largest supercomputers, like NAMD_.

-With Charmpy, all the application code can be written in Python.
+With CharmPy, all the application code can be written in Python.
 The core Charm++ runtime is implemented in a C/C++ shared library which the ``charmpy`` module interfaces with.